-We are currently negotiating the renewal of our manufacture and supply agreement with Bachem, or Bachem Agreement, relating to the manufacture and supply of the active pharmaceutical ingredient of tesamorelin, or API, for EGRIFTA SV®.
+We are currently negotiating the renewal of our manufacture and supply agreement with Bachem (the "Bachem Agreement") relating to the manufacture and supply of the active pharmaceutical ingredient of tesamorelin (the "API") for $EGRIFTA\ SV^{\$}$ .
 However, despite the ongoing negotiations, Bachem has advised us that it would manufacture lots of API, if needed.
 Bachem is our only validated supplier of raw materials.
-See "Item 9 - Material Contracts - Bachem Agreement" below.